VET TECH 2015RW - Clinical Studies A

 Assessment Related Requirements

 Assessment Task with Hurdle % needed to meet hurdle requirement Is additional assessment available if hurdle is not met?
 Assessment type if additional assessment is available.
-Practical Exam 50% Yes Additional exam Practical work is compulsory Satisfactory completion of all practicals Yes, provided there is an acceptable reason for missing the practical class Missed practicals can be made up for approved absences only.
-Where practicals cannot be repeated an alternative activity will be implemented.
+Practical Exam 50% Yes Additional exam or alternate activity Final Exam 50% Yes Additional exam Practical work is compulsory Engagement in all practical and tutorial sessions Yes, provided there is an approved absence.
+Remedial practicals will be offered where reaosnably possible.
+In some cases, practical classes may be impractical to reproduce for small student groups.
+Missed practicals or alternate activities can be provided where practical for approved absences.

 Students will be tested on their practical skills learned through the practical classes up until that time.
 Students will be asked to perform a selected range of procedures with animals or animal-related equipment in a time period per student of up to 30 minutes.